jakelevirne/edge-lab/README.md

 # apply all configurations
 sudo systemctl restart NetworkManager

+# Static IPs
+cat /var/lib/misc/dnsmasq.leases
+sudo nano /etc/dnsmasq.conf
+# Add lines that look like:
+# pi1
+dhcp-host=d8:3a:dd:f7:78:e0,192.168.87.101,pi1

+# pi2
+dhcp-host=d8:3a:dd:f7:77:d8,192.168.87.102,pi2

 #TODO: IPv6
-#chatglpt prompt: I'm following these steps to configure my headless raspberry pi as a router.
+#chatgpt prompt: I'm following these steps to configure my headless raspberry pi as a router.
 Do I need to do anything differently if I also want everything to work for ipv6?.
 And then paste in all of the above.
 ```